PrincetonUniversity/starting-snakemake/02_simple_snakemake/README.md

-# Simple Snakemake Word Frequency Analysis
+# Simple Word Frequency Analysis

-> NOTE: You must have Snakemake installed to run this workflow as well as beautifulsoup4 and matplotlib.
+> NOTE: You must have Snakemake installed to run this workflow as well as pandas and matplotlib.

 A Snakemake workflow that:
-1. Downloads text from specified URLs
+1. Downloads webpage HTML
+2. Extracts and counts words using bash commands
-2. Creates word frequency visualization plots
+3. Creates word frequency plots using matplotlib

 ## Usage